-See in Glossary terms that you will encounter frequently in this guide.
+First, let’s go through the definitions of several important graphics rendering terms that you will encounter frequently in this article.

 The following flowchart provides a high-level perspective of the entire lighting pipeline in Unity, from the point of view of a content creator.

 You start by selecting a render pipeline.
 Then you decide how the indirect lighting is generated and pick a Global Illumination system accordingly.
 After you’ve made sure all the global lighting settings are tuned appropriately for your project, you can continue adding Lights, Emissive Surfaces, Reflection ProbesA rendering component that captures a spherical view of its surroundings in all directions, rather like a camera.
 The captured image is then stored as a Cubemap that can be used by objects with reflective materials.
 More info

 See in Glossary, Light ProbesLight probes store information about how light passes through space in your scene.
 A collection of light probes arranged within a given space can improve lighting on moving objects and static LOD scenery within that space.
 More info

 See in Glossary, and Light Probe Proxy Volumes (LPPVs).
 Detailing the usage and features of all these lighting objects is beyond the scope of this article, therefore I encourage you to read the Lighting section of the manual to learn how to utilize them correctly in your projects.